Compaq Presario M2000 Notebook PC support

 Step 1: Removing dust and lint by cleaning vents

-The cooling vents are located in various places depending on the PC model.
+The cooling vents are located in various places depending on the notebook model.
 You can identify the vents by looking for the copper or black fins inside the vents.
 You should also blow the compressed air into other openings such as the fan intake vent to help keep the air circulating and prevent dust from accumulating on components.

 By taking this action periodically as a preventive measure, you can greatly reduce the possibility of component damage and prevent the slowdown of the computer's performance.